Dr. Jill Rathus

 Dr. Avigail Margolis

-Dr. Avigail Margolis is a Post-Doctoral Fellow experienced in providing CBT and DBT with children, teens and adults in a variety of settings including private practice, inpatient, partial hospital, and community mental health centers.
+Dr. Avigail Margolis is a psychologist experienced in providing CBT and DBT with children, teens and adults in a variety of settings including private practice, inpatient, partial hospital, and community mental health centers.
 Dr. Margolis has been intensively trained in DBT and has collaborated with colleagues on four DBT consultation teams.
 She is passionate about providing evidence-based treatment for anxiety, depression, personality disorders, adjustment difficulties and relationship issues.
 Dr. Margolis provided CBT consultation to psychiatric residents during her internship at Trinitas Medical Center.
 Prior to her training in psychology, Dr. Margolis was a teacher for middle-school children.
 In addition, she served as the assistant clinical director for an organization, My Extended Family, which provides academic and social support to children who are living with a single parent.
 Dr. Margolis graduated Summa Cum Laude from University of New York, Brooklyn College and received her Psy.D. from Long Island University, Post.

 Dr. Madalina Yellico